 Deep tissue massage focuses on the deeper layers of muscle and fascia; the connective tissue.
-It is particularly helpful at treating chronically tense, contracted muscles and at releasing “knots”, also know as adhesions.
+It is particularly helpful at treating chronically tense, contracted muscles and at releasing “knots”.
 The focused nature of deep tissue makes it a good modality for treating stiff necks, low back tightness, sore shoulders and for aiding in injury rehabilitation.

 It is a common misconception that deep tissue work has to hurt.
 While it is more intense it should not hurt.
 At Thrive your therapist will work with you utilizing communication through the pleasure/pain scale to find a pressure that is just perfect for you.

 A study in the Journal of Alternative and Complementary Medicine found that people’s blood pressure fell after a single 45 to 60 minute deep tissue massage.
 Additionally, a 2010 meta-analysis in the Journal of Clinical Psychiatry found that massage modalities like deep tissue reduce stress hormone levels and heart rate while boosting mood and relaxation by triggering the release of Oxycontin and serotonin.

 Myofascial massage works with the soft tissues of the body called fascia.
 Fascia is the connective tissue that covers every muscle, nerve, bone and organ in your body.
 In a healthy body, fascial layers move freely next to each other.
 Over time, repetitive use, trauma, stress and injury can cause these layers to stick and adhere to each other, restricting free movement and circulation, which inevitably leads to constriction and pain.